-San Francisco is a very liveable city in the United States, and this extends to life for its many dog residents.
+San Francisco is a popular destination in the United States.
 We’ve previously covered the dog-friendly places in San Francisco, from parks to restaurants, but what about tourist attractions?
 What dog-friendly sites are there to visit in San Francisco if you’re visiting with your dog?

-Luckily, I recently visited the city along with my dog, and ticked off as many things as possible.
-(Unfortunately, Alcatraz was closed the time due to bushfire haze, but dogs aren’t allowed on the island.)
+Luckily, I recently visited the city along with my dog, and ticked off as many of the sights as possible.
 So, here are my top recommendations of dog-friendly things to do in San Francisco!

 This wasn’t even on my list of things to do at first, but I was luckily alerted to these steps by a local, and they were one of my favourite places in San Francisco.
 A series of steps leading up to Grandview Park in Inner Sunset have been tiled in beautiful designs.

 The steps are outdoors so of course your dog is welcome to join you.
 I recommend visiting earlier in the day, as they become progressively busier as the day goes on.
 I loved taking photos of my dog in front of the different sections, while we had the steps entirely to ourselves.